SpyGuy0215/cougardocs/docs/source/index.rst

 Welcome to CougarDocs!
 ===================================

-CougarDocs is intended to be a central, easy to access, up-to-date resource for Team 1403.
+CougarDocs is intended to be a central, easy to access, up-to-date resource for Electrical on Team 1403.

 .. note::
 This is not at all complete and will 100% be worked on